Can a Bad Office Chair Cause Hip Pain?

 I have spent many hours treating patients with hip pain and designing office chairs to make sure they can sit pain-free.
 As a doctor who has tried out different office chairs, I will share my experience about how some chairs can cause lasting discomfort for people and what you can do to avoid pain.

 How To Sit To Reduce Hip Pain

 Sitting for long periods can be detrimental to your health.
 According to the Mayo Clinic, Research has linked sitting for prolonged periods with an increased risk of obesity and chronic disease.

 • Sit on a chair with a backrest – this should help support your spine

-• Have seat in a forward-tilt position to take pressure off of your hips
+• Try a seat in a forward-tilt position that may take pressure off of your hips

-• If you don’t have a forward-tilt feature on your office chair, try a seat wedge
+• If you don’t have a forward-tilt feature on your office chair, try an ergonomic seat wedge

 • Set seat pan depth for a space of 2-3 fingers between the back of the knee and the edge of your seat